TheNoyesLab/SNPCall_Benchmarking/README.md

 # SNPCall_Benchmarking
-Repo for scripts and files used in benchmarking variant callers on simulated shotgun metagenomic data.
+Benchmarking variant callers on simulated shotgun metagenomic data.
+Implementing a bioinformatic pipeline from synthesizing reads to alignment and variant calling.

 # Methods & Workflow